luanpotter/shattered-wilds/docs/lexicon/Stat/Fortune.md

-Your personal luck for your own actions, mainly used for the Luck Die mechanic
+Your personal luck for your own actions, ability to be at the right place at the right time, serendipity.

 ## Parent Stat

 * {% item "Stat/LCK" %}

-## Children Stats
+## Example Usages

-None (Skill level)
+* A Check can be used to find useful items or resources in unexpected places.
+* A Check can be used to encounter helpful NPCs or allies at opportune moments.
+* A Check can be used to avoid the worst consequences of dangerous situations through lucky breaks.
+* A Check can be used to have minor environmental factors work in your favor during challenges.